fujitatomoya/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 Background
 ----------

-ROS 2 relies on the notion of combining workspaces using the shell environment.
+HOGEHOGE ROS 2 relies on the notion of combining workspaces using the shell environment.
 "Workspace" is a ROS term for the location on your system where you're developing with ROS 2.
 The core ROS 2 workspace is called the underlay.
 Subsequent local workspaces are called overlays.